pine64/bl602-docs/src/en/Developer_Environment/eclipse/eclipse.rst

 .. figure:: imgs/image06.png
    :alt:

+   This image was not present in the original sources and has been reconstructed based on context.
+It might not accurately reflect the original image nor the intent of the original image.

 - You can add and remove breakpoints by double-clicking on the leftmost orange bar of the ``code`` window.